linked-db/linked-ql/site/flashql/foreign-io.md

 Behavior:

 - the view is queryable locally as `public.users`
+- each read resolves through the upstream client at run-time
 - the rows themselves are not copied into local table storage

-- each read resolves through the upstream client
+The is the default idea of a database view – only extended to support resolving from foreign origins.

 Use this when you do not need an offline copy.